-While scanning the $k$ children edges of $v$ from left to right, for a child $c'$ that is the $m-th$ child of $v$, we want to maintain the following counters:
+While scanning the $k$ children edges of $v$ from left to right, for the child $c'$ that is the~$m$-th child of $v$, we also maintain the following:

-\begin{itemize} \item $a_{\texttt{red}}$: total number of red leafs from the first $m-1$ children subtrees. \item $a_{\texttt{blue}}$: total number of blue leafs from the first $m-1$ children subtrees. \item $a_{\texttt{green}}$: total number of green leafs from the first $m-1$ children subtrees. \item $p_{\texttt{red,green}}$: total number of pairs of leafs from the first $m-1$ children subtrees, where one is red, the other is green and they both come from different children subtrees. \item $p_{\texttt{red,blue}}$ : total number of pairs of leafs from the first $m-1$ children subtrees, where one is red, the other is blue and they both come from different children subtrees. \item $p_{\texttt{blue,green}}$ : total number of pairs of leafs from the first $m-1$ children subtrees, where one is blue, the other is green and they both come from different children subtrees. \item $t_{\texttt{red,blue,green}}$: the total number of leaf triples from the first $m-1$ children subtrees, where one is red, one is blue, one is green, and all three leafs come from different children subtrees. \end{itemize}

-Before beginning the scanning process of the children edges of $v$, every variable is initialized to 0.
-Then for the child $c'$ every variable can then be updated in $\mathrm{O}(1)$ time as follows:
+\begin{itemize} \item $a_{\texttt{red}}$: total number red leaves from the first $m-1$ children subtrees. \item $a_{\texttt{blue}}$: total number blue leaves from the first $m-1$ children subtrees. \item $a_{\texttt{green}}$: total number of green leaves from the first $m-1$ children subtrees. \item $p_{\texttt{red,green}}$: total number of pairs of leaves from the first $m-1$ children subtrees, where one is red, the other is green, and they both come from different subtrees. \item $p_{\texttt{red,blue}}$ : total number of pairs of leaves from the first $m-1$ children subtrees, where one is red, the other is blue, and they both come from different subtrees. \item $p_{\texttt{blue,green}}$ : total number of pairs of leaves from the first $m-1$ children subtrees, where one is blue, the other is green, and they both come from different subtrees. \item $t_{\texttt{red,blue,green}}$: total number of leaf triples from the first $m-1$ children subtrees, where one is red, one is blue and one is green, and all three leaves come from different subtrees. \end{itemize} Before scanning the children edges of $v$, every variable is initialized to 0.
+Then for the child~$c'$ every variable is updated in $\mathrm{O}(1)$ time as follows:

 \begin{itemize} \item $a_{\texttt{red}} = a_{\texttt{red}} + c'_{\texttt{red}}$ \item $a_{\texttt{blue}} = a_{\texttt{blue}} + c'_{\texttt{blue}}$ \item $a_{\texttt{green}} = a_{\texttt{green}} + c'_{\texttt{green}}$ \item $p_{\texttt{red,green}} = p_{\texttt{red,green}} + a_{\texttt{green}} \cdot c'_{\texttt{red}} + a_{\texttt{red}} \cdot c'_{\texttt{green}}$ \item $p_{\texttt{red,blue}} = p_{\texttt{red,blue}} + a_{\texttt{blue}} \cdot c'_{\texttt{red}} + a_{\texttt{red}} \cdot c'_{\texttt{blue}}$ \item $p_{\texttt{blue,green}} = p_{\texttt{blue,green}} + a_{\texttt{green}} \cdot c'_{\texttt{blue}} + a_{\texttt{blue}} \cdot c'_{\texttt{green}}$ \item $t_{\texttt{red,blue,green}} = t_{\texttt{red,blue,green}} + p_{\texttt{red,green}} \cdot c'_{\texttt{blue}} + p_{\texttt{red,blue}} \cdot c'_{\texttt{green}} + p_{\texttt{blue,green}} \cdot c'_{\texttt{red}} $ \end{itemize}